 Our financing receivables consist of three mortgage loan portfolio segments: commercial mortgage loans, agricultural mortgage loans and residential mortgage loans.
-Our commercial mortgage loan portfolio consists of mortgage loans collateralized by the related properties and diversified as to property type, location and loan size.
-Our mortgage loan portfolio consists of loans with an outstanding principal balance of \$266.3 million and and \$245.8 million as of March 31, 2021 and December 31, 2020, respectively.
+Our commercial mortgage loan portfolio consists of loans with an outstanding principal balance of \$3.5 billion and \$3.6 billion as of June 30, 2021 and December 31, 2020, respectively.
+This portfolio consists of mortgage loans collateralized by the related properties and diversified as to property type, location and loan size.
+Our mortgage lending policies establish limits on the amount that can be loaned to one borrower and other criteria to attempt to reduce the risk of default.
+Our agricultural mortgage loan portfolio consists of loans with an outstanding principal balance of \$277.4 million and \$245.8 million as of June 30, 2021 and December 31, 2020, respectively.
 These loans are collateralized by agricultural land and are diversified as to location within the United States.
-Our residential mortgage loans portfolio consists of loans are collateralized by agricultural and as 6146.3 million as of March 31, 2021, respectively.
-These loans are collateralized by agricultural land and sed diversified as to location within the United States.
-Our residential mortgage loans are collateralized by the related properties and diversified as to location within the United States.
+Our residential mortgage loan portfolio consists of loans with an outstanding principal balance of \$573.6 million and \$366.3 million as of June 30, 2021 and December 31, 2020, respectively.
+These loans are collateralized by the related properties and diversified as to location within the United States.
 Mortgage loans on real estate are generally reported at cost adjusted for amortization of premiums and accrual of discounts, computed using the interest method and net of valuation allowances.

-At March 31, 2021 and December 31, 2020, the largest principal amount outstanding for any single commercial mortgage loan was \$27.9 million and \$34.7 million, respectively, and the average loan size was \$4.7 million and \$4.8 million, respectively.
-In addition, the average loan to value ratio for commercial and agricultural mortgage loans combined was 53.3% and 53.6% at March 31, 2021 and December 31, 2020, respectively, based upon the underwriting and appraisal at the time the loan was made.
+At June 30, 2021 and December 31, 2020, the largest principal amount outstanding for any single commercial mortgage loan was \$28.1 million and \$34.7 million, respectively, and the average loan size was \$4.7 million and \$4.8 million, respectively.
+In addition, the average loan to value ratio for commercial and agricultural mortgage loans combined was 53.4% and 53.6% at June 30, 2021 and December 31, 2020, respectively, based upon the underwriting and appraisal at the time the loan was made.
 This loan to value is indicative of our conservative underwriting policies and practices for making mortgage loans and may not be indicative of collateral values at the current reporting date.
 Our current practice is to only obtain market value appraisals of the underlying collateral at the inception of the loan unless we identify indicators of impairment in our ongoing analysis of the portfolio, in which case, we either calculate a value of the collateral using a capitalization method or obtain a third party appraisal of the underlying collateral.
 The commercial mortgage loan portfolio is summarized by geographic region and property type in Note 5 to our unaudited consolidated financial statements in this Form 10-Q, incorporated by reference in this Item 2.

 In the normal course of business, we commit to fund commercial mortgage loans up to 90 days in advance.
-At March 31, 2021, we had commitments to fund mortgage loans totaling \$110.9 million, with interest rates ranging from 3.21% to 5.65%.
+At June 30, 2021, we had commitments to fund mortgage loans totaling \$177.6 million, with interest rates ranging from 3.30% to 5.65%.
 During 2021 and 2020, due to historically low interest rates, the commercial mortgage loan industry has been very competitive.
 This competition has resulted in a number of borrowers refinancing with other lenders.
-For the three months ended March 31, 2021, we received \$56.2 million in cash for loans being paid in full compared to \$45.0 million for the three months ended March 31, 2020.
+For the six months ended June 30, 2021, we received \$111.2 million in cash for loans being paid in full compared to \$67.5 million for the six months ended June 30, 2020.
 Some of the loans being paid off have either reached their maturity or are nearing maturity; however, some borrowers are paying the prepayment fee and refinancing at a lower rate.